No Regulatory Exemptions

-- If you have one minute: Use the action box on the side of this page to send an email to Health Canada.
+- Use the box on the right of this page to email the Minister of Health.

-Health Canada has launched a public consultation on its proposal to remove government oversight for some genetically engineered foods, particularly those produced through the new genetic engineering techniques of genome editing (also called gene editing).
+Health Canada launched a public consultation (March 25 – May24, 2021) on its proposal to remove government oversight for some genetically engineered foods, particularly those produced through the new genetic engineering techniques of genome editing (also called gene editing).
 These proposals would allow some GMOs (genetically modified organisms) into our food system without any government safety assessments – these would be unregulated GMOs that the government may not even know exist.

-Health Canada has launched a public consultation on its proposal to remove government regulation of some genetically engineered (genetically modified or GM) foods.
+Health Canada held a public consultation on its proposal to remove government regulation of some genetically engineered (genetically modified or GM) foods.

 If approved, the proposals would remove government oversight for some genetically engineered foods, allowing some GMOs (genetically modified organisms) into our food system without any government safety assessments – these would be unregulated GMOs that the government may not even know exist.
 Many of these GMOs are likely to be produced using the new genetic engineering techniques of genome editing, also called gene editing.

 Health Canada’s proposals threaten food safety and democracy.
 Health Canada is proposing to abdicate its responsibility to ensure food safety and set a precedent of corporate self-regulation in the use of genetic engineering in our food system.

 Government safety assessments already rely on confidential science submitted by product developers but, if these new proposals go ahead, Health Canada will not even check this corporate science.
 Allowing corporate self-regulation would be a significant move away from government oversight and review by independent government scientists.
 Multinational biotechnology and pesticide corporations and their lobby group CropLife Canada have asked for these changes because seed companies want easier, faster regulations for the new genetic engineering techniques of gene editing in particular.